inflation

 I wish there was a silver bullet to protect you from inflation.
 But it’s one of many risks associated with financial and retirement planning.
 We’ve already touched upon the risk of investments falling in value.
 There’s also the risk of outliving your savings.
 Then there are ‘black swan’ events, which are the unknown unknowns… until the they happen; then the repercussions affect everybody.
 The coronavirus pandemic is an example, as was 9/11.

 At EvolveMyRetirement® , we can help with 1 and 2.
 Our website explains risk, and our retirement planning app puts theory into practice, helping you create a strategy.
-Your financial adviser can and should validate, and maybe tune, your strategy, before recommending specific investment choices.
+A financial adviser can validate and, if appropriate, refine your strategy before recommending specific investment choices.
 But remember that you own your own retirement.